Jsinger03/JS-AI-Fact-Checker-Web-App/README.md

 The application will store Users and Queries

 * Users will have account information and a list of their queries
-* Queries will have the original text, summary, fact-checked text, date of creation, and user
+* Queries will have the original text, summary, fact-checked text, date of creation, user, and qualitatuve score of accuracy.
+* Queries will optionally have a url if the user chose to fact check an article from the web

 (__TODO__: sample documents)